muhammadsami3/amazon-textract-searchable-pdf-serverless/Readme.md

 # Description
 This service generates a searchable PDF from a non-searchable PDF and the corresponding textract .json in an S3 bucket (no additional textract call should be used).
 Output is the same PDF but searchable in another S3 bucket.
-It also work with multi-page PDF documents
+It also work with multi-page PDF documents.

+You can see an example of [searchable PDF document](https://github.com/muhammadsami3/amazon-textract-searchable-pdf-serverless/raw/master/out_testpdf.pdf) that is generated using [Amazon Textract .json](https://raw.githubusercontent.com/muhammadsami3/amazon-textract-searchable-pdf-serverless/e6ddd8fd9a698c156c430e8850038fc70cb73507/testpdf.json) from a [scanned document](https://github.com/muhammadsami3/amazon-textract-searchable-pdf-serverless/raw/e6ddd8fd9a698c156c430e8850038fc70cb73507/testpdf.pdf).
+While text is locked in images in the scanned document, you can select, copy, and search text in the searchable PDF document.

 # Pre-requisites
 - Install node and npm